10 Best Herbal Decoctions For Peptic Ulcers

 althaea officinalis decoction

-Althaea officinalis, commonly known as marshmallow root, has been traditionally used in herbal medicine for its soothing properties, particularly in the treatment of peptic ulcers.
+Althaea officinalis, commonly known as marshmallow root, has been traditionally used in herbal medicine for its soothing properties.